-To learn more about the collaborative, you can listen to our podcast.
+To learn more about the SSC, you can listen to our podcast.

-The standards have been coproduced with a wide range of stakeholders including people with lived experience, clinicians, ALB representatives and more.
-In total, three expert reference group meetings, two focus groups, two rounds of consultation and various meetings with specialists on particular aspects of the guidance have taken place.
+Three expert reference group meetings, two focus groups, two rounds of consultation and various meetings with specialists on particular aspects of the guidance took place.

-The sexual safety standards are applicable to all people within the inpatient environment and can be used to keep everybody safe: those receiving care, staff and visiting staff, families, friends and visitors.
+The sexual safety standards are applicable to all people in the inpatient environment.
+They can be used to keep everybody safe: people receiving care, staff and visiting staff, and families, friends and visitors.

 Cheshire and Wirral Partnership NHS Foundation Trust created a benchmarking tool to assess their Trust against the sexual safety standards.
 You can download their benchmarking template (Excel).

 For any questions relating to the standards, please contact the safety improvement team at email@example.com.